sematext/docs/docs/monitoring/index.md

 You can have any number of Monitoring Apps and each App can be shared with different people, giving them different access roles.
-Very importantly, you can pick different plans for different Apps - some can be free, some paid and using different plans, etc., giving you a lot of flexibility around cost management.
+Very importantly, each App has its own plan.
+Some Apps can use the free plan, while others can use paid plans, thus enabling a lot of flexibility around cost management.

 A number of App management operations, such as creation of new Apps, definition of alert rules, etc., are exposed via the [API](../api).